-1.0 SUMMARY
+1. Purpose

 - 1.1 Our external auditors, Ernst and Young, have asked that the Committee considers a letter about how the Joint Governance Committee gains assurance from management regarding the financial governance arrangements of the Councils.
 The Chairmen of the Committee have received two letters, one for Adur District Council, and one the Worthing Borough Council.
-These are attached as Appendix 1. - 1.2 To assist the Committee in its deliberation of the letter, attached at Appendix 2 is information pertinent to each of the questions raised.
-This can form the basis of a formal response.
+The letter to Adur District Council is attached as Appendix 1, which is identical to the letter to Worthing Borough Council. - 1.2 To assist the Committee in its deliberation of the letter, attached at Appendix 2 is the proposed response to each of the questions raised.
+This can form the basis of a formal letter.

-2.0.
-BACKGROUND
+2. Recommendations